serverless/serverless/docs/providers/aws/guide/layers.md

 <!--
-title: Serverless Framework - AWS Lambda Guide - Layers
+title: Serverless Framework - AWS Lambda Layers
-menuText: Layers
-menuOrder: 7
 description: How to configure AWS Lambda layers in the Serverless Framework
 layout: Doc
 -->